robinrendle/robinrendle.com/_posts/the-smallest-difference.md

 ---
 title: The Smallest Difference
 date: 2019-11-12 20:38:04
+tags:
+  - featured
+  - design
+  - opentype
-tags: design, opentype, fonts
+  - fonts
-extract: And the art of good table design.
+extract: And the small wonder of OpenType fonts.
 country: California
 city: San Francisco
 ---

 In July the design systems team at Gusto shipped a beautiful thing.
 Over the course of three months we tried our best not just to update the brand assets, such as logos, colors, and fonts—we also felt that this was an opportunity to give every component in our library an upgrade.
 We hoped to expand the scope of the project by removing a ton of duplicate components and tech debt, as well as begin tackling a number of longstanding issues with accessibility, too.